jm-cook/mspa-homeassistant/README.md

 - Make sure you are running the latest version of HACS.
 - Check the Home Assistant logs for any errors if the component does not load.
+- Ensure that you have created and are using a guest account for Home Assistant with its own email and password in the MSPA Link app.
+- you can only have one mspa integration per Home Assistant instance.
+If you have multiple MSPA hot tubs, you will need to set up separate instances of Home Assistant for each one.

 ## Support